software-mansion-labs/expo-live-updates/README.md

 Important notes:

 - `icon` is not fully supported on API 36.1.
 On this version the notification icon is app's icon and the `icon` will only be visible inside device status bar.
-- Using `shortCriticalText` of length longer than 7 characters is not recommended.
+- `shortCriticalText` maximum length is recommended to be 7 characters.
 There is no guarantee how much text will be displayed if this limit is exceeded, based on [Android documentation](<https://developer.android.com/reference/android/app/Notification.Builder#setShortCriticalText(java.lang.String)>).
-- `subText` for [Build.VERSION_CODES.N](https://developer.android.com/reference/android/os/Build.VERSION_CODES#N) is displayed in the notification header area, but there are no guarantees where exactly it will be located, base on [Android documentation](<https://developer.android.com/reference/android/app/Notification.Builder#setSubText(java.lang.CharSequence)>)
+- `subText` from Android Nougat is displayed in the notification header area, but there are no guarantees where exactly it will be located, based on [Android documentation](<https://developer.android.com/reference/android/app/Notification.Builder#setSubText(java.lang.CharSequence)>)
+- `showTime` indicates wether notification time should be displayed.
+By default time is always displayed, to hide time you need to set `showTime` to `false`.
-- `showTime` indicates wether notification time should be displayed based on timestamp provided with `time` property.
+- notification time is based on timestamp provided with `time` property.
 If `time` is undefined, the time of notification's creation on the native side is displayed - keep in mind that for Live Updates created with FCM it will be the time of message delivery.
-- `time` will be displayed in status chip only when the given timestamp is at least 2 minutes in the future and `shortCriticalText` is undefined.
+- `time` will be displayed in status chip only when the given timestamp is at least 2 minutes in the future and `shortCriticalText` is not defined.

 ### LiveUpdateProgress Object Structure